Understanding and Dealing With Difficult Aging Parents

 We try to help parents age well.
 It involves helping them, but not at the expense of running adult children ragged with unrealistic demands and expectations, unappreciated help, and lack of respect.
 Detaching from a difficult, thankless, possibly/probably manipulative situation is legitimate and can be done.

-Next post: Aging Parents: ornery, difficult, unappreciative–Part 2 Using these understandings to change family dynamics–to “change the game” so to speak.
+Next post: Aging Parents: Ornery, Difficult, Unappreciative–Part 2 How to use these understandings to change family dynamics–to “change the game” so to speak.

 Check out “Newsworthy” (right sidebar).
 Links to timely information and research from top universities and respected professionals–to help parents age well.